The Latest: Israeli strikes pummel Gaza City as a new ground offensive gets underway

-Palestinian residents reported heavy strikes Tuesday across Gaza City as Israel's defense minister said that "Gaza is burning," in remarks that came as a new Israeli ground offensive targeted the city.
+Palestinian residents reported heavy strikes Tuesday across Gaza City and Israel's defense minister said that "Gaza is burning" as a new Israeli ground offensive targeted the city.

-An Israeli military official, speaking on condition of anonymity in line with military guidelines, said that the “main phase” of the Gaza City operation had begun, with troops moving in from the city’s outskirts toward its center.

 “It was a heavy night,” said Radwan Hayder, a Gaza City resident sheltering near the hospital.